AytekinYaliz/ylz.poc.client-ts/examples/js.md

 ### PROTOTYPE ###

 *Inheritance*: One object gets access to the properties and methods of another object.
-- *Prototype*: Is a property that belongs to only functions.
+- *Prototype*: Is an object property that is automatically created belongs to only functions.
 It is used to build *__proto__* when the function happens to be used as a constructor with the *new* keywoard.
 - *__proto__*: Is the actual object that is used in the lookup chain to resolve methods.
 It is a property that all objects have.
 This is the property which is used by the JS engine for inheritance.

-All objects have a *prototype* property which reference to another object.
 Objects created using an object literal, or with new Object(), inherit from a prototype called *Object.prototype*.
 The Object.prototype is on the top of the prototype chain.
 All JS objects (Date, Array, Function, RegExp, ...) inherit from the Object.prototype.
 *Prototype chain*: If a property or method is not in an object JS engine looks at its prototype.